emdc19/emdcwebsite/_pages/opportunities.md

 <div class="opportunity-status">
   <p><strong>Status [09/2/2026]:</strong> We are open to research opportunities for interested MS students enrolled at Northeastern.</p>
 </div>
 <p>If you are an MS student at Northeastern and your academic or research interests overlap with our group, please get in touch!
-I am open to supervising master's thesis and independent study projects on a number of topics.</p>
+I am open to supervising MS theses and independent study projects on a number of topics.</p>
 </div>

 <div class="opportunity-section">